Quitting the pill - how to get your body back on track

 It shuts down your testosterone production

 The pill does all of this with synthetic hormones, which you take every day.
-For that, it doesn't matter how long you're on the pill.
+This happens regardless of how long you're on the pill.

 Complaints after quitting the pill

 Because your body is so used to this dose of hormones, quitting the pill can cause complaints.
 Think of it as a kind of withdrawal.
-All these complaints are part of the Post Birth Control Syndrome.
+All these complaints are part of what is called Post Birth Control Syndrome.
+When can you expect your period after stopping birth control?
+It varies depending on a variety of factors.
+First, let’s talk about some of things you might experience.

 After quitting the pill, you may experience: